Deratiseur/DAWAP/Readme.md

 ------------

-46 Spellcasters kits that will make you revise the way you play.
+47 Spellcasters kits that will make you revise the way you play.

 Wizards:

 - Scourge

 - Enraged

-- Psychotope

 - Spell stealer